y-suraj/y-suraj/README.md

 👋 Hi, I’m Suraj
-- I am a coder who specializes in C/C++, HTML, and CSS.
+- I am a coder who specializes in C/C++, HTML, CSS, and Javascript.
 - I am currently working on expanding my skillset to include data structure and algorithms (DSA)
 - I am particularly interested in web design and problem-solving on Codechef.
 - When I'm not coding, you can find me designing websites and working on other web design projects.